zunda/ochibako-share/README.md

 ## Authentication
 Follow https://www.dropbox.com/developers/core/start/ruby to

-1. Register a new app on the [App Console](https://www.dropbox.com/developers/apps) - Dropbox API app/Need to store Files and datastores/Only needs access to files it creates. app name should include `share-on-box`
+1. Register a new app on the [App Console](https://www.dropbox.com/developers/apps) - Dropbox API app/Need to store Files and datastores/Only needs access to files it creates. app name may include `ochibako-share`
-2. Store the App key and App secret in `~/.share-on-box-app` as shown below
+2. Store the App key and App secret in `~/.ochibako-share-app` as shown below
-3. `bundle exec bin/share-on-box-auth` to authenticate this application.
-This will create `~/.share-on-box-auth`
+3. `bundle exec bin/ochibako-share-auth` to authenticate this application.
+This will create `~/.ochibako-share-auth`

-`~/.share-on-box-app`:
+`~/.ochibako-share-app`:
 ```
-APP_KEY = 'INSERT_APP_KEY'
+APP_KEY = 'INSERT_APP_KEY_HERE'
-APP_SECRET = 'INSERT_APP_SECRET'
+APP_SECRET = 'INSERT_APP_SECRET_HERE'
 ```

 ## Upload
-`bundle exec bin/share-on-box <file>`
+`bundle exec bin/ochibako-share <files>`